Narrative Nonfiction Writing

 in the handwriting of his old age: ”Draw, Antonio, draw, Antonio, draw and do not waste time.”

 Our daily morning sessions focus on first-person narrative nonfiction writing—story-telling based on a writer’s personal experience, sometimes accessed through food, travel, or family memories.
 We discuss the craft of narrative nonfiction: the narrator’s voice and role, effective structure and organization, revision techniques, and effective language.
 Whether your focus is on food, travel or pure memoir, we work together to explore the techniques and craft of the genre found in model essays and to workshop your writing in a supportive atmosphere.

-Many writers bring a creative nonfiction work to revive and replenish, a work in progress, a germ of an idea, or come empty-handed and ready to respond to the “delicate layers of human history” found in Varenna’s charm.
-Lush solitude lakeside and instruction throughout the week will provide inspiration and writing prompts for those interested in starting new writing projects.
-Writers who have previous experience in writing groups and writing classes will benefit the most from the writing instruction.
+Many writers bring a creative nonfiction work to revive and replenish, a work in progress, a germ of an idea, or come empty-handed and ready to respond to the “delicate layers of human history” encouraged by Varenna’s charm.
+Lush solitude lakeside and intensive instruction throughout the week will provide inspiration and writing prompts for those interested in starting new writing projects.
+Important Note: Writers who have previous writing experience, working in writing groups, or taking writing classes will benefit the most from the writing instruction.

 Early afternoons are set aside for reading, resting and writing.